dawndrums/dawndrums/README.md

 ## Support
 We use the contributions to support us manufacture prototypes, maintain software and CI/CD infrastructure as well as development costs for software and hardware.
+You can contribute though Liberapay:

+[![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/dawndrums/donate)

-You can contribute though Liberapay [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/dawndrums/donate) If you wish to have different means of payment, please reach out to contact@dawndrums.tn.
+If you wish to have different means of payment, please reach out to contact@dawndrums.tn.